-LTE and LTE-Advanced also known as Evolved Universal Terrestrial Radio Access Network (E-UTRAN) is an IMT terrestrial radio interface in Recommendation ITU-R M.1457 §§ 5.1 and 5.3 and Recommendation ITU-R M.2012, Annex 1.
+LTE and LTE-Advanced, also known as Evolved Universal Terrestrial Radio Access Network (E-UTRAN), is an IMT terrestrial radio interface in Recommendation ITU-R M.1457 §§ 5.1 and 5.3 and Recommendation ITU-R M.2012, Annex 1.
 Throughout this Report (including the Annexes), the term “LTE” has been used to refer to both LTE and LTE-Advanced.

 Resolution ITU-R 56-2, “Naming for International Mobile Telecommunications”.